nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_solutions.rst

   * :ref:`peripheral_uart` and :ref:`central_uart`: These samples implement a Nordic-defined GATT service and profile that give a simple TX/RX generic data pipe, providing UART communication over Bluetooth LE.

-* :ref:`bluetooth-samples` (Zephyr Project): The Zephyr Project offers additional Bluetooth samples.
+* :zephyr:code-sample-category:`bluetooth` (Zephyr Project): The Zephyr Project offers additional Bluetooth samples.
   These samples are not guaranteed to work as part of the |NCS|, but are helpful as starting point for a relevant use case.

 Device networks